alvaroeh/alvaroeh.github.io/_posts/2018-12-10-Demand-for differentiated-products-in-varieties-of-rice-and-effects-in-retailers-and-manufacturers-profits.md

 > Research findings question the use of the price of varieties of imported origin that national brands companies use to value the purchase of the *paddy rice* from local farmers, since it is not related to the market premium due to demand preferences for that variety.

 *Citation:* Espinoza Hernández, Á. (2018).
-Valoración de productos de arroz de variedad desarrollada en Chile y su efecto en las ganancias del retail y empresas productoras.
+Valoración de productos de arroz de variedad desarrollada en Chile y su efecto en las ganancias del retail y empresas productoras. *Tesis de Grado de Magíster en Economía Aplicada*.
 Santiago, Chile: Universidad de Chile - Facultad de Ciencias Físicas y Matemáticas.

 [University of Chile repository (PDF available in Spanish)](https://repositorio.uchile.cl/handle/2250/168680){: .btn .btn--primary}